 If you haven’t started any of these steps, they can seem like a lot of work to do all at once.

 Not to worry!
-The important thing is starting where you can today to set yourself up for bigger wins and improvements down the road.
+The important thing is starting where you can today to set yourself up for bigger wins and improvements.
 Whether it’s refining your data collection to provide better insights in the future, starting to refine your audience insights, or getting that landing page off the ground, progress will happen one improvement at a time.

 Want to see the results of when all of this comes together?
 Take a look behind Teck’s award winning campaign.